thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-to enable the audit log, you should change it to this:
+to enable the audit log, you should change it to inherit from `AuditDbContext`:
 ```c#
 public class MyEntities : Audit.EntityFramework.AuditDbContext
 {